 The best thermometers let you take the temperature of anyone in your home.
-You'll find out whether you need to seek a doctor's care or can safely wait for the fever to break.
-For that reason, you'll want a thermometer that's fast, accurate and easy to use.
+You'll learn whether you need to seek a doctor's care or can safely wait for the fever to break.
+And you'll want a thermometer that's fast, accurate and easy to use.

-When shopping for at-home thermometers, you'll generally find two categories — digital stick and infrared.
-(The old glass thermometers containing mercury have been phased out for safety reasons, although you can still find a few alcohol-based ones with dyed-red fluid inside.)
+When shopping for the best thermometers, you'll generally find two categories — digital stick and infrared.
+(The old glass thermometers containing mercury have been phased out for safety reasons, but you can still find a few alcohol-based ones with dyed-red fluid inside.)